Françoise Dumas

-Françoise Dumas (born 12 April 1960) is a French politician of La République En Marche!
-(LREM) and of Territories of Progress (TDP) who has been a member of the National Assembly of France since 2012, representing Gard's 1st constituency since 2012.
+Françoise Dumas (born 12 April 1960 in Alès) is a French politician of La République En Marche!
+(LREM) and of Territories of Progress (TDP) who was a member of the National Assembly of France from 2012 to 2022, representing Gard's 1st constituency.
 She was previously a member of the Socialist Party.

 Political career

-In parliament, Dumas serves as member of the National Defence and Armed Forces Committee; since 2019, she has been the committee's chairwoman.
-She is also a member of the Committee on European Affairs.
+In parliament, Dumas served as member of the National Defence and Armed Forces Committee; from 2019 to 2022, she was the committee's chairwoman.
+She was also a member of the Committee on European Affairs.

-In addition to her committee assignments, Dumas is part of the parliamentary friendship groups with Cameroon, Gabon and Peru.
+In addition to her committee assignments, Dumas was part of the parliamentary friendship groups with Cameroon, Gabon and Peru.

+In the 2022 elections, Dumas lost in the second round to Yoann Gillet of National Rally.

 Political positions

 In July 2019, Dumas voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.